How do I book you?

 What are your rates?

-Our rates are based on a number of factors: e.g. length of performance, type of performance (choreographed show or roving), travel distance.
-For a quote, please fill out our Get A Quote page or contact us at email@example.com
+Our rates are based on a number of factors such as length of performance, type of performance (choreographed show or roving), number of performers, type of skill (e.g. aerials or fire dancing) and travel distance.
+We offer package discounts when larger numbers of performers are booked for a single event or when our performers are booked for multiple events.
+For a quote, please fill out our Get A Quote page or contact us at firstname.lastname@example.org

-What kind of space do you need for performing?
+What kind of space do you need for fire performing?

 For outdoor shows, we require an area of at least 10 feet by 10 feet with a height clearance of at least 15 feet.
 Acceptable surfaces include but are not limited to: grass, brick, stone, wood and concrete.
 Performance area should be free of holes, debris, broken glass and other hazards.